hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 ## Cookie Retrieval and Login
 When enjoying online videos/musics, some contents or survices may sometimes require you to log in to your account on the website. (for age verification or high-quality supported or special contents, etc)
 In these cases, it is necessary for yt-dlp to have a function about log in.
-There are some ways for yt-dlp to log in to the service's account, and using cookies is considered to be the most realistic method (as of 2025).
+There are some ways for yt-dlp to log in to the service account, and using cookies is considered to be the most realistic method (as of 2025).

 If using cookies, you must pass the cookies that your browser created to yt-dlp when logging in to each service.
 There are two ways to do this as following;